Malaysian leaders draw flak after post-election virus jump

 Muhyiddin is facing a leadership challenge from opposition leader Anwar Ibrahim, who said last week he had secured the support from a majority of lawmakers to form a government.

-Malaysia has reported a total of 11,484 coronavirus cases so far, including 136 deaths.
-(Reporting by Rozanna Latiff, Editing by Raju Gopalakrishnan)
+Malaysia has reported 11,771 coronavirus cases so far, including 136 deaths.
+The economy has contracted for the first time since the 2009 global financial crisis.

+Reporting by Rozanna Latiff, Additional reporting by Joseph Sipalan; Editing by Raju Gopalakrishnan and Ki Coghill

 Our Standards: The Thomson Reuters Trust Principles.